 The advantages of front-counter teller check capture include the reduction in FTEs, courier costs, costly counter documents, teller keystrokes, and fraud.
 While it was initially believed that by requiring tellers to scan checks during a transaction, they would be less able to interact with the customer.
 However, the opposite has proven to be the case.
 With the scanner performing much of the work, the teller has more time to be “heads-up” with the customer.
 The scanner is able to capture the MICR and CAR/LAR data in a high percentage of the cases, requiring fewer keystrokes and less teller involvement in completing the deposit.
 Routing numbers for all items and account numbers for on-us checks can also be verified while the customer is in front of the teller.

 Scanners and the related software also reduce the amount of human error due to keying in the wrong data.
 In addition, many software platforms include fraud and duplicate detection software to alert the teller during the transaction to any suspect or already deposited items.
 This offers a tremendous cost savings opportunity to the financial institution.

 Spreading the work out through the day eliminates the huge backload of work that can pile up at the end of the day creating frustration as tellers await an available scanner to balance out before leaving work.
 Additionally, balancing is done throughout the day eliminating another end of the day headache.
-Finally, same day availability deadlines can be extended using teller capture as the work is streamlined throughout the day rather than piling up at the end of the day.
+Finally, same-day availability deadlines can be extended using teller capture as the work is streamlined throughout the day rather than piling up at the end of the day.
 These are the many reasons that banks are rapidly adopting teller image capture.
-For more information on Digital Check’s teller and back counter scanners, visit our TS240, TS240/TTP, and BX7200 pages.
+For more information on Digital Check’s teller scanners and back counter capture solutions, visit our TellerScan TS500, TS240, Teller Transaction Printer (TTP), and SmartSOurce® Elite Series pages.
 For more information about branch and teller check capture, contact us.